COURSE SUMMARY

 As a student in the first year of the program, you’ll practise, rehearse, and perform individually, while also developing the collaborative and interpersonal skills essential for the entertainment industry as an ensemble member.

-The first year of the course focuses on: developing singing techniques and applying acting techniques for musical theatre; creating dance pieces; maintaining a high level of physical fitness; navigating feedback; and implementing a robust self-care routine in preparation for performance in a highly competitive industry.
+The first year of the course focuses on developing singing techniques and applying acting techniques for musical theatre, creating dance pieces, maintaining a high level of physical fitness, navigating feedback, and implementing a robust self-care routine in preparation for performance in a highly competitive industry.
 Your year of training will culminate in a musical theatre showcase, where you will present solo and ensemble performances for a live audience.

 Whether you have existing musical theatre training or are a talented beginner new to the stage, the SAS Musical Theatre Diploma will give you the skills and confidence to begin your musical theatre career.